PnS2018/pns2018.github.com/python-sc.md

     $ bash ./anaconda.sh
     ```

-    Follow the instruction and make sure Anaconda is added in your bash configuration file such as `.bashrc` or `.zshrc`.
+    Follow the instructions and make sure Anaconda is added in your bash configuration file such as `.bashrc` or `.zshrc`.

 3. Close the current terminal and open another one (so that the bash configuration is loaded again).
 Type `python`, you should see something similar to this: